European herring gull

 The European herring gull or simply herring gull (Larus argentatus) is a large gull, up to 66 cm long.
 It breeds throughout the northern and western coasts of Europe.
 Some European herring gulls, especially those resident in colder areas, migrate farther south in winter, but many are permanent residents, such as in Ireland, Britain, Iceland, or on the North Sea shores.
 They have a varied diet, including fish, crustaceans, as well as some plants, and are also scavengers, consuming carrion and food left by or stolen from humans.

 Taxonomy

-Their scientific name is from Latin.
+The herring gull's scientific name is from Latin.
 Larus appears to have referred to a gull or other large seabird and argentatus means decorated with silver.

-The taxonomy of the herring gull/lesser black-backed gull is contentious, with different authorities recognising between two and eight species.

-This group has a ring distribution around the Northern Hemisphere.
+This species group has a ring distribution around the Northern Hemisphere.
 Most adjacent populations interbreed; however, adjacent terminal populations do not.

 The Association of European Rarities Committees recognises six species: